 Cocoon is situated on the breathtaking Atlantic coast of Portugal, near the charming fishing village of Vila Nova de Milfontes, in the Alentejo region, which is known for its long stretches of untouched coastline and charming white-washed villages.
-From Lisbon, its roughly two hours drive south, entirely dependent on how many espressos you’ve had. (from Faro, we’re slightly closer) The ocean, with bluffs, trails, and sandy coves, is a 10-15 minutes drive.
+From Lisbon, its roughly two hours drive south, entirely dependent on how many espressos you’ve had. (from Faro, we’re slightly closer) The ocean, with bluffs, trails, and sandy coves, is a 10 minute drive away.

 Expect three healthy, lovingly-prepared meals each day.
 Strong coffee (yes, coffee) and herbal teas are available throughout the day.
-For breakfast, expect homemake granolas, homemade yogurts, local honey, homemade jam, frittata, oats, fresh local fruit, and slow-rise breads.
+For breakfast, expect homemade granolas, greek yogurt, local honey, homemade jam, frittata, oats, fresh local fruit, and slow-rise breads.
 Lunch is typically lighter, like a bowl of ancient grains.
 Dinner is served family style, expect things like curry, beetroot hummus ancient grains, salads, and soups.
 Our menu is always changing, depending on what's available.